Expected Family Contribution

-Many parents kick off the college process by trying to determine their EFC, or Expected Family Contribution, since that is the basis for almost all college funding strategies.
+Many parents kick off the college process by trying to determine their Expected Family Contribution, since that is the basis for almost all college funding strategies.
 An EFC calculator will usually provide two different numbers—numbers which you will then use to determine which schools are best for your family.
 What are these numbers and how can you best utilize them?
 That’s what we are going to uncover today!

 Unfortunately, most families fill out 10-15 forms for college and spend 20-30 hours supplying the information just to find out later that they filled the forms out incorrectly.
 The FAFSA is no exception.
 One of the more common mistakes parents make on the FAFSA is putting their home equity or qualified retirement accounts down as investments.
 Parents might also list the cash value inside their permanent life insurance as savings.
+Retirement assets are not counted against you on the FAFSA!
 Mistakes like these will adversely affect your child’s qualification for financial aid.
 It is imperative that you thoroughly read and understand all the questions on the FAFSA.

 In addition to questions about adjusted gross income, the CSS Profile asks questions about your farm or business, equity in your home, how much the non-custodial parent makes, and many other questions to determine if there is money or value hidden away that could be used to pay for college.

 The first thing you need to do is find out what forms are required for the schools your child is interested in attending.
 Make sure you understand what is being asked on the forms.
-Then work on implementing a strategy that maximizes your child’s ability to get grants and scholarships by moving your assets into the appropriate products and financial vehicles based on the questions being asked.
+Then work on implementing a strategy that maximizes your child’s ability to receive aid by moving your assets into the appropriate products and financial vehicles based on the questions being asked.

-Department of Education: https://blog.ed.gov/2017/09/12-common-fafsa-mistakes-2/
+Department of Education: 12 Common FAFSA Mistakes

 National Association of Student Financial Aid Administrators: FAFSA Tips and Common Mistakes to Avoid